explosion/projects/tutorials/ner_tweets/README.md

 Throughout this project, we will be using the following annotators:
 - **A model-based annotator based on `en_core_web_lg`**: we can use existing spaCy models to bootstrap our annotations.
-- **A model-based annotator trained on the Broad Twitter Corpus**: this gives us an edge due to having similar domains.
+- **A model-based annotator trained on the Broad Twitter Corpus** (BTC): this gives us an edge due to having similar domains.
 - **A gazetteer-based annotator from Crunchbase**: a gazetteer can be thought of simply as a list of entities.
 In this case, we obtain all person names from Crunchbase to create an annotator of business personalities.